 Sometimes you need a loss leader.
 An easy to understand, one-off price product.
 You could offer a ‘local booster’ in which you submit the site to Google Local and a handful of directories for a fee.
 Or maybe you could offer a Free Press Release Service.
 Whatever it may be it will serve as a loss leader to your SEO contract plans.

 Running competitions socially (on Facebook, Twitter and your own blog) will generate some interest around your brand.
 You can ask technical SEO questions on Social Networks and the correct answers get entered into a prize draw.
-All this will help build your brand and be recognised as an authority and generate interest in the subject of SEO.
+All this will help build your brand, be recognised as an authority and generate interest in the subject of SEO.

 #35 Offer to Write a Free Blog Post